 Prior to joining Penn State, Costello was an assistant professor in the Department of Industrial and Manufacturing Systems Engineering and an assistant research professor in Biological Engineering at the University of Missouri.
 She also held courtesy appointments in civil and environmental engineering and the Truman School of Public Affairs at Mizzou.

-She received her BS in environmental engineering technology from Temple University, her MS and Ph.D. in civil and environmental engineering from Carnegie Mellon University, and spent two years as a postdoctoral researcher in the Department of Ecology and Evolutionary Biology at Cornell University.
+She received her bachelor of science degree in environmental engineering technology from Temple University, her master of science and doctoral degrees in civil and environmental engineering from Carnegie Mellon University, and spent two years as a postdoctoral researcher in the Department of Ecology and Evolutionary Biology at Cornell University.
 She has worked as a consultant to industry for environmental remediation projects and as an intern with the Environmental Protection Agency.